Alfresco/docs-alfresco/search-enterprise/3.3/config/transactional.md

 * ASPECT
 * EXACTTYPE
 * EXACTASPECT
-* PARENT - but note that database queries will not contain any categories since there is no notion of category paths in the database
+* PARENT - Note that database queries will not contain any categories since there is no notion of category paths in the database

 > **Note:** CMIS QL does not support any use of `CONTAINS()` using the database.